googleworkspace/solutions/expenses-add-on/README.md

----
-title: Create expense reports directly from email receipts
+# Create expense reports directly from email receipts

-description: Allows employees to move information from email receipts into their spreadsheet expense reports without copying and pasting.
-labels: Apps Script, Sheets.
-Gmail
-material_icon: receipt
-create_time: 2019-07-31
-update_time: 2019-08-12
----
+Last updated: August, 2019

 Simplify how your employees do expense reporting with a Gmail Add-on and Google Sheets.
 Anytime a user receives an email receipt, they can open the add-on which automatically contains relevant